BYU-ITC-210/BYU-ITC-210.github.io/HW1-CLI.md

 Windows includes the classic __DOS Command Line__ and the newer __PowerShell__.
 But, for this assignment, you will need to install the __Linux Subsystem for Windows 2 (LSW2)__ in order to get a Linux/Unix style command line.
 We will be using LSW2 and Docker through the rest of the semester so it's definitely worth the effort.

-Follow the __Six Manual Installation Steps__ at [Windows Subsystem for Linux Installation Guide for Windows 10](https://docs.microsoft.com/en-us/windows/wsl/install-win10#manual-installation-steps). __Important:__ As of August 2021 the instructions have a "simplified install" for those using a Windows Insiders preview.
-Please ignore that part and do the "Manual install" six steps.
-A future update to Windows will probably incorporate the simplified approach.
-For the Linux distribution use [Ubuntu](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6).
+Follow the __Six Manual Installation Steps__ at [Windows Subsystem for Linux Installation Guide for Windows 10](https://docs.microsoft.com/en-us/windows/wsl/install).
+If you are current on your Windows updates (build 21H1 or later) then the simple `wsl --install` command will work.
+Make sure you run it from an **administrator PowerShell** and that you reboot after the installation completes.

 ### Using the CLI